Peter-SB/n8n-ai-instagram-scraper/README.md

 ## Challenges

 Every project comes with its own hurdles, that's where the learning happens.
-While this went relatively smoothly, these were some of the challenge I faced:
+While this went relatively smoothly, these were some of the challenges I faced:

 ### Self-Hosting
 Though n8n offers a cloud-hosted option, I opted for self-hosting primarily for three reasons: